ATF Defies Supreme Court Decision And Triggers Immediate Court Review!!!

 Frequently Asked Questions

-What is the ATF's new rule regarding 80% kits?
+What is the main legal challenge against the ATF's new rule on frames and receivers?

-The Gun Owners of America (GOA) and 17 states are suing the ATF because they believe the new rule on 80% kits infringes upon Second Amendment rights and contradicts the Supreme Court's Bruen decision.
+The primary challenge comes from the Gun Owners of America (GOA) and 17 states, who argue the ATF's new rule classifying 80% receiver kits as firearms infringes upon Second Amendment rights and violates the precedent set by the Supreme Court's Bruen decision.

 Related News